Mini oatmeal raisin muffins are naturally sweetened and made with whole grains for a healthy breakfast or snack for little ones!

-They saw these breakfast muffins the day before when I baked them.
+My own two kiddos saw these breakfast muffins the day before when I baked them.
 I told them they weren’t ready yet - they were for the party the next morning.

 So ALL morning long while we were playing and trying to not wreck the house before everyone arrived, they kept asking if it was time to try one.
-It was funny in a diabolical way to keep saying no. They were trying so hard to be patient.

-Finally, I caved and let them sneak one before everyone arrived.
 Then I let them each have two more at the party.
-My husband later told me that J got an additional two after that.
+I found out later that J got an additional two mini muffins after that.
 Somehow he still managed to eat all of his lunch.
 Ah, those little growing boys…

-I found myself popping a couple of these as well throughout the day.
-They are just barely sweet but have great flavor from the raisins and the maple syrup combination.
-If you are making these for older kids or adults, you may want to increase the maple syrup to β cup to make them a bit sweeter.
+If you are making these for older kids or adults, you may want to increase the maple syrup to ⅓ cup to make them a bit sweeter.

 And you can definitely sub honey, but I use maple syrup so they are safe for babies under age 1.
 Fun little finger food!